-Self-supervised learning (SSL) methods are alternatives to supervised ones.
-In recent years, the gap between SSL and supervised methods decreased in the downstream tasks that include image classification \cite{zhou2021ibot}, object detection \cite{huang2022survey} and semantic image segmentation \cite{zheng2021hierarchical}, \cite{punn2022bt}.
-A general idea behind the SSL models for image classification is to train an embedding network, often called an {\em encoder}, on the unlabeled dataset and then to use this pretrained encoder for the downstream tasks either by training a classifier on top of the frozen embeddings or by fine-tuning the whole model.
-The general goal is to ensure the invariance of embeddings to different inputs known as {\em augmentations} or {\em views}.
-However, this approach might lead to trivial solutions when two branches of encoders produce the same output.
-This might result in a {\em collapse} in training.
+The general goal is to ensure the invariance of embeddings to different inputs known as {\em{augmentations}} or {\em {views}.} However, this approach might lead to trivial solutions when two branches of encoders produce the same output.
+As~a result, one observes an effect known as a {\em collapse} in training when no meaningful representation can be learned for different inputs.